-Interstitial granulomatous dermatitis is another rash that can occur with rheumatoid arthritis.
+Interstitial granulomatous dermatitis is another rash that can occur with RA.
 Doctors may also call this condition rheumatoid papules.
 Symptoms associated with the condition include red plaques or bumps that closely resemble eczema.

-RV can cause complications beyond a rash.
+RA can cause complications beyond a rash.
 Vasculitis can affect blood flow in arteries and veins.
 The results of severe episodes of vasculitis can be:

 - numbness and tingling in the nerves, including loss of sensation in the hands and feet